(And by “It” in the above headline, I mean both the chemical for plastics and the debate about it...)

 One reviewer of my recent book on plastics and sustainability wanted me to have covered more about issues with BPA (bisphenol A), one of the chemical building-blocks of polycarbonate and epoxy resins.
 I believe I did cover BPA in proportion to its importance.
 And it is important, given that there has been a scientific debate about its health effects, and that non-BPA based substitute materials are being sought by people who want to avoid BPA.

 But both the furor and news coverage about BPA seem to have died down since the U.S. Food and Drug Administration decided in March to deny a ban of BPA in food-contact items (despite still “unanswered questions” about its effects on human health).
-Numerous studies are cited in the FDA’s petition denial letter (warning: this government site link can be very slow-loading!); its decision may have been influenced by studies like those summarized here.
+Numerous studies are cited in the FDA’s petition denial letter (warning: this government site link can be very slow-loading!).

 Still, new “BPA-free” copolyester and polypropylene alternatives to polycarbonate continue to be commercialized.
 And studies reporting negative health affects of BPA continue to be published (see here and here, for example).